Definition and Interpretation

 Nationally, the overrepresentation of African American students receiving special education has been a consistent concern for nearly four decades (Gamm, 2010).
 African American students are at a particular risk for disproportionate representation in the ED category and are identified as having mental retardation and ED at rates greater than their white counterparts (Gamm, 2010).
 Nationwide, African American and Native American children are 1.92 and 2 times (respectively) more likely to be labeled ED than white children (National Research Council, 2002).The U.S. Department of Education (2000) reports that, although African American children account for 14.8 percent of the school age population, they account for 26 percent of all the students classified as ED.
 In addition, more students of color continue to receive services in special education than would be expected based on the percentage of students of color in the general school population.
 Studies have found that schools with predominantly white students and teachers have disproportionately identified high numbers of students of color in need of special education services.
 The implication of overrepresentation of students of color in the ED category is directly related to the overrepresentation of African Americans and Latinos in the judicial system at both the juvenile and adult correctional levels.
 African American adolescents with a mental health concern are referred to the juvenile justice system more than white adolescents (Cauce, 2002).
 Of particular concern is that race seems to play a role in the determination of whether an individual is referred for intervention versus disciplinary action for exhibiting similar difficult behaviors.

 Similar levels of risk have been found in Connecticut.
 According to 2009-10 state level data, African American children have a relative risk index of 1.8 for serious ED (SED)(CTSD, 2010).
 Interestingly, there is some variability at the district level with a few districts reporting overrepresentation of white students for this category.
 However, there is some suggestion that overidentification for white students may not have the same negative impact as it does for students of color (Cauce, 2002).
 An additional concern is the underrepresentation of some groups.
-According to CSDE's 2009-10 data on disproportionality, Asian students are four times (relative risk index, -4.00) less likely to be identified as a student with an emotional disturbance.
+According to CSDE's 2009-10 data on disproportionality, Asian students are four times (relative risk index, -4.00) less likely to be identified as a student with an emotional disability.
 There is a tendency to focus on externalizing behaviors rather than internalizing behavior, which may influence the over-representation of African American students and males as well as the underrepresentation of Asian Americans and females in this category.
 Given both the overrepresentation of some student groups identified as ED and the disparity in the outcomes for students, eligibility due to ED should be used with caution.
 The identification of students with ED is particularly problematic and lends itself to racial and other biases given both the ambiguity of the federal definition and the subjectivity of the assessment process.
 Critical features of identification may be further influenced by the impact of the teacher-student relationship, for example, who is referred and what behavior is considered most problematic.
 In her ethnographic study-examining role of race, class and family, Lareau (2003) documents the potential chasm between the cultural and behavioral expectations of American teachers and their students of color.
 Cultural incongruence between teachers and their students may result in inappropriate referrals and should be carefully examined.

 Data supports the fact that linguistically diverse students (i.e., ELLs) are often overrepresented in special education programs.
 For certain subgroups of culturally and linguistically diverse populations, overrepresentation is present at higher rates in specific categories such as intellectually disabled or emotionally disturbed (NEA, 2008).